ikm-seerc/BrokerAtCloud/README.md

 BrokerPolicyValidationHandler
 ----------------------------
 This is a WSO2 Developer Studio Registry Handler project.
 It implements the Handler functionality for validating Broker Policies when they are PUT inside GReg at their specified path.

+It also contains the **BrokerAtCloud sub-project** which is a WSO2 Composite Application (CApp) that registers the handler when run inside GReg.
+Note that in order for the BrokerAtCloud CApp to run successfully in WSO2 Governance Registry, one should put inside CARBON_HOME/repository/components/lib the PolicyCompletenessCompliance code as a JAR file and the Apache Jena 2.11.1 JARs contained in its "lib" subfolder.
+Jena's JARs should be the following:

+commons-codec-1.6.jar

+httpclient-4.2.3.jar

+httpcore-4.2.2.jar

+jcl-over-slf4j-1.6.4.jar

+jena-arq-2.11.1.jar

+jena-core-2.11.1.jar

+jena-iri-1.0.1.jar

+jena-sdb-1.4.1.jar

+jena-tdb-1.0.1.jar

+log4j-1.2.16.jar

+slf4j-api-1.6.4.jar

+slf4j-log4j12-1.6.4.jar

+xercesImpl-2.11.0.jar

+xml-apis-1.4.01.jar

+After those JARs have been put in place, one should restart GReg and should be able to run the "BrokerAtCloud" CApp inside WSO2 GReg.

+It should be also noted that whenever the PolicyCompletenessCompliance changes, one should:

+1) Re-build the PolicyCompletenessCompliance jar.

+2) Copy the built jar in the CARBON_HOME/repository/components/lib folder.

+3) Restart GReg

+4) Re-deploy "BrokerAtCloud" CApp.